 Our fee for representing you in this transaction will be $__________ plus disbursements; which disbursements include title search fees, any requested or required municipal records report fee, recording service fees, overnight delivery and other administrative charges.
 [A portion of this fee concerns your loan closing and may be expressed as a part of the figure shown in Block #4 of the Good Faith Estimate provided by your mortgage lender, if any, grouped together with charges for the lender’s title insurance policy and the above-mentioned disbursements; the remaining balance of our fee is for your personal representation which includes review of the property inspection report, review of the municipal records report, [contract negotiation] [delete for refinance], and our advice and assistance with respect to survey matters.]
 Should unforeseen circumstances arise, this fee may be re-evaluated.

 Your title insurance premium is not included in our legal fee and will be $__________.
 [This premium includes the cost of your lender’s mortgagee policy.]
 The title insurance premium is not an annual premium.
 It is paid once and covers the insured interest for as long as any exposure exists.
 We are able to cap our fee because the title insurance company will pay this firm sixty percent of the premium as a commission for our work in evaluating the title search, determining the insurability of title, taking such steps as may be required to insure the title, and assuming liabilities in this regard.
-As a result of the title commission, this firm's fee will be less than it would otherwise be if based on all time spent.
-Both the title insurance premium and the title premium commission we earn are regulated by the Connecticut Department of Insurance.
+As a result of the title commission, this firm's fee will be less than it would otherwise be if based on all time spent

 [Note that, as an additional service, we can arrange for a property survey to be prepared on your behalf by a licensed surveyor.
 The additional cost for this typically runs between $1,200.00 to $1,500.00 and would be paid by you directly to the surveying firm.
 We believe it to be in your best interest and advise you to obtain a survey whenever it is possible and feasible prior to closing.
 This is especially important when you are contemplating any expansion, improvement, or construction at the property.
 Of course, obtaining a survey is not required, but is an individual choice which we will assist you in making.]
 [Delete for Refinance]